Taekwondo Kicks Its Way Into Paralympics - UrduPoint

 But Brazilian fighter Nathan Cesar Sodario Torquato believes that makes the para version all the more exciting, describing the action as "frenetic".

-"You're not allowed to kick in the head, so you don't need to be afraid to be very aggressive," said Sodario Torquato, who booked his place in the men's K44 -61kg semi-finals in the morning.
+"You're not allowed to kick in the head, so you don't need to be afraid to be very aggressive," said Sodario Torquato, who won the inaugural gold in the men's K44 -61kg, beating Egypt's Mohamed Elzayat in the final.

 A simple kick to the trunk scores two points, while a turning kick is worth three and a more spectacular spinning kick four.